Romania 13 min

 • Digital transfer services like PayPal and Wise

-These methods all have their own pros and cons.
-For instance, bank and digital transfers can be pretty quick, but often come with hefty service fees.
-And if you have clients in other countries besides Romania, the payment collection process can be even more complicated.
+These methods all have their pros and cons.
+For instance, bank and digital transfers can be quick but often have hefty service fees.
+While paper checks are simple to complete, it takes extra time to get them sent to your client and receive the money in your account.
+The payment collection process can be even more complicated if you have clients in other countries besides Romania

 Liability considerations for independent contractors in Romania